• Skip to primary navigation

 • In a saucepan over medium heat, melt butter.
 Add onion and cook until translucent, about 5 minutes.
 Add garlic and cook for 1 minute.

 • Add uncooked orzo, chicken broth, salt, Italian seasoning, and pepper.
 Bring to a boil, cover, and reduce heat to low.
-Simmer for 10 minutes, or until most of the liquid has been absorbed and orzo is al dente (check your pasta's package directions for exact cooking times).
+Simmer until most of the liquid has been absorbed and orzo is al dente (check your pasta's package directions for exact cooking times - for De Cecco brand orzo the cooking time is 10 minutes).

-• Over low heat, add peas and Parmesan cheese.
+• Remove lid and add peas and Parmesan cheese.
 Stir for about a minute, or until cheese is melted.
 Remove from heat and allow to set for 5 minutes before serving.

 Equipment Recommendations